bxparks/AceSegment/README.md

     * The TM1638 chip supports up to 10 segments per digit, but AceSegment
     * supports only 8 segments per digit.
 * Some LED controllers (e.g. TM1637, TM1638, HT16K33) have hardware support for
   scanning key matrices.
-AceSegment does not support this feature.
+    * Only partial support for key scanning have been added, e.g.
+      `Tm1638Module::readButtons()`.
+    * This functionality has not been extensively tested.

 <a name="AlternativeLibraries"></a>
 ## Alternative Libraries